lautis/ruuvitag-listener/README.md

 ## Troubleshooting

+### BlueZ backend: D-Bus errors

-If you see a confusing error related to DBus, you probably need to enable bluetoothd with experimental features.
+If you see errors related to D-Bus when using the BlueZ backend, you probably need to enable experimental features in bluetoothd.
 Add the following to `/etc/bluetooth/main.conf`:

 ```
 [General]